qbead/qbeadWebsite/content/book/dancing.md

 As you can see, when you drag the mouse faster, the color gets brighter!
 How fast or slow the mouse is moving is called speed.
 Now, did you also notice that if you dragged the mouse to the left, then to the right, the color changes?
 The color represents the direction of our speed.
 When scientists care about the direction, we call it velocity!
 The color of the box becomes blue when we drag the slider to the right and red when we drag the slider to the left.
 The color tells us the direction we are moving (right or left).
 When we represent velocity with numbers, we call motion in one direction positive and motion in the opposite direction negative.

 ::: further-reading
 We discuss the idea of velocity more in our lesson on [Vectors and Motion](/vectors).
-Check it out if you want to learn more about velocity (and acceleration).
+Check it out if you want to learn more about velocity (and acceleration, which we'll dive more into in the next section).
 :::

 ## Dancing in Three Dimensions